by Marcelle Pick, OB-GYN NP

 Stress is important to mention when it comes to menopause symptoms as well.
 When your body has been dealing with long-term stress and anxiety, your adrenal glands (which are responsible for responding to stress and making progesterone and estrogen after menopause, in fact they produce 50% of these hormones after menopause) are called upon to produce stress hormones such as cortisol and adrenaline, instead of supporting the body’s changing needs in terms of sex hormones.
 This shows how your sex hormone levels are linked to other aspects of your health, including symptoms and feelings.
 Click here to assess your adrenal health.

 But can I confirm I’m in perimenopause?

 Unfortunately, there is no precise blood test to say whether you’re in a perimenopausal state but there is good news.
 Your practitioner can check to see if your FSH levels are rising, which makes it likely, but not definitive.
-According to Research there is much help that can be obtained from using herbs in the form of passionflower, ashwagandha and more.
-Learn more about what’s offered with our many articles on these topics in our Menopause and Perimenopause section.
+According to research, there is much help that can be obtained from using herbs in the form of passionflower, ashwagandha and more.
+Learn more about perimenopause and early menopause in our many articles on these topics in our Menopause and Perimenopause section.

 Common perimenopause and menopause symptoms

 Women may notice any of these symptoms five to ten years before menopause is official.

 - Hot flashes and night sweats

 - Food cravings